r-d-jorgensen/ItTicketing/Front-End/README.md

 # the specified config file for development
 yarn start

+# This command will run `webpack --config ./webpack-configs/webpack.base.js`
+# Webpack will build an optimized version of the application in the
+# `dist` folder.
+Ensure the dist is empty or removed before building.
+yarn build

 # Runs `eslint --ext .js --ext .jsx src/**
 yarn lint:js
 ```